OladipupoOlamide/Data_cleaning-project/README.md

 #### Problem Statement

-In data analysis, data must be clean and well-structured before meaningful insights can be drawn.
-Poor data quality often results in unreliable, inaccurate, and misleading outcomes.
-Key steps in the data cleaning process include:

-1. **Identifying and Removing Duplicate Records**: Ensuring unique entries in the dataset.
-2. **Trimming Extra Spaces and Removing Invalid Characters**: Cleaning text data to standardize values.
-3. **Splitting or Combining Fields as Needed**: Adjusting columns for the dataset’s requirements.
-4. **Validating Field Ranges**: Ensuring that values like age or dates fall within expected ranges.
-5. **Identifying and Addressing Outliers**: Recognizing unusual data points that could impact analysis.
-6. **Standardizing Misspellings or Incorrect Entries**: Maintaining consistency in naming conventions and entries.
-7. **Adding Relevant Calculated Fields**: Creating new columns to enhance data insights.
-8. **Handling Null and Missing Values**: Replacing or removing incomplete data as appropriate.
+In data analysis, ensuring data quality is critical for reliable results.
+Here are the data cleaning steps I followed to improve the dataset:

+1. **Creating a Temporary Table**: A temporary table was created to manipulate and restructure data without altering the original dataset.

+2. **Cleaning Names**:
+   - Trimmed extra whitespace, removed special characters, and converted names to lowercase.
+   - Used regex to remove any special characters from first names.
+   - For last names with multiple words (e.g., 'de palma' or 'de la cruz'), converted the string to an array to calculate its length, then used a `CASE` statement to handle these cases.

+3. **Age Standardization**:
+   - Detected and removed any extra digit from ages with three-digit values by extracting only the first two digits.
+   - Checked for empty values and converted empty strings (`''`) to `NULL`.

+4. **Handling Marital Status**:
+   - Trimmed whitespace from the `marital_status` column, replaced misspellings using Common Table Expressions (CTEs), and ensured that empty values were set to `NULL`.

+5. **Phone Number Validation**:
+   - Trimmed whitespace, validated completeness, and set empty or incomplete entries to `NULL`.

+6. **Address Formatting**:
+   - Ensured each member has a full address for billing, allowing shared addresses for members in the same household.
+   - Converted addresses to lowercase, trimmed whitespace, and split full addresses into `street`, `city`, and `state` columns.

+7. **Job Title Standardization**:
+   - Removed whitespace, standardized titles by converting Roman numerals (I, II, III, IV) to numeric levels, and added level descriptors (e.g., "Level 3").
+   - Renamed the column to `occupation` and set empty titles to `NULL`.

+8. **Email Uniqueness**:
+   - Ensured all members have unique email addresses by identifying duplicate entries.

-Following these guidelines, the goal is to create a clean and structured SQL table ready for analysis.
+Following these steps, I created a new, clean SQL table ready for analysis while gaining practical experience in SQL-based data cleaning.

 ## Datasets Used

-This repository contains a range of datasets, each chosen to illustrate and practice different SQL techniques for data cleaning.
-Key SQL concepts covered include:
+This repository contains various datasets, each providing practice opportunities in different SQL concepts essential for data cleaning:

-- **Core SQL Queries**: Using `SELECT`, `WHERE`, `GROUP BY`, and `HAVING` clauses to query data.
+- **Core SQL Queries**: Practicing `SELECT`, `WHERE`, `GROUP BY`, and `HAVING`.
-- **Aggregate Functions**: Employing `COUNT`, `SUM`, `MIN`, `MAX`, and `AVG` to generate summary statistics.
+- **Aggregate Functions**: Using `COUNT`, `SUM`, `MIN`, `MAX`, and `AVG`.
-- **Join Operations**: Utilizing `INNER`, `OUTER`, `LEFT`, and `RIGHT` joins to merge datasets.
+- **Join Operations**: Practicing `INNER`, `OUTER`, `LEFT`, and `RIGHT` joins.
-- **CTEs, Temporary Tables, and Views**: Organizing complex queries and improving query readability.
+- **CTEs, Temporary Tables, and Views**: Structuring complex queries for clarity.
-- **String and Date Manipulation Functions**: Formatting and parsing text and date fields.
+- **String and Date Functions**: Manipulating text and dates to standardize data using functions such as **make_date**.
-- **Window Functions**: Applying `RANK`, `LEAD`, `LAG`, `ROW_NUMBER`, and `NTILE` to analyze data trends and ranks.

-Each project provides hands-on practice with these techniques, primarily using PostgreSQL, to enhance your SQL skills in data cleaning and preparation.
+Each project is designed to develop practical SQL skills, particularly in PostgreSQL, as I continue my learning journey in data cleaning and quality management.

 ---

-Explore the projects and apply these data cleaning strategies to gain practical experience with SQL and data quality management.
-High-quality data lays the foundation for effective analysis and insightful results.
+Feel free to explore these projects to see how I’m progressing in data cleaning and gaining hands-on SQL experience.
+Clean data is the foundation of effective insights!